gavinying/modpoll/README.md

 - Read `24` coils (coil address: `0-23`) and parse data accordingly;

-Normally, we need to prepare a Modbus configuration file for your device before running *modpoll* tool, which describes the ideal polling pattern and device's register mappings according to vendor's documents.
+Normally, you need to customize a Modbus configuration file for your own device before running *modpoll* tool, which defines the optimal polling patterns and register mappings according to device vendor's documents.

 The configuration can be either a local file or a remote public URL resource.

+> *Refer to the [documentation](https://helloysd.gitlab.io/modpoll/configure.html) site for more details.*

 ### Poll local device (modsim)